JayTailor45/microservice-with-node/README.md

 ### Re-deploy updated changes to kubernets
 - make changes to the code, build image, push image (potentially with updated tags) and run `kubectl rollout restart deployment [depl_name]`

+### Networking with services
+Service provides networking between pods. we also use services to access pod from outside the cluster.

+#### Types of services
+1. Cluster IP

+    Sets up easy-to-remember URL access a pod, Only expose pods in the cluster

+2. Node Port

+    Makes a pod accessible from outside of the cluster, Usually used for dev purposes

+3. Load Balancer

+    Makes pod accessible from outside of the cluster.
+It is right way to expose a pod to outside world.

+4. External Name

+    Redirects in-cluster request to a CNAME url.